Streamlined College Degree Programs

 North Carolina University (NCU)

 NCU’s Military Master of Arts in Teaching is an online program that can be completed either full or part-time, allowing students to earn a Master’s Degree program that combines earning a Master’s Degree with an initial teaching license in 12-24 months.
-It is accessible to veterans, transitioning service members, and students, who may also be able to earn scholarships up to $2,000.
+It is accessible to veterans, transitioning service members, and students, who may also be able to earn scholarships.
 The State of North Carolina also has a special designation for military service that may recognize some of your military service as work experience, which may increase your initial salary.

 The University of Oklahoma (OU)